Schroeder Complex, 113HMilwaukeeWI53201United States of America(414) email@example.comCurriculum Vitae

-Melissa Gibson is an assistant professor, teacher educator, and pedagogical researcher in the Department of Educational Policy and Leadership (EDPL) in the College of Education at Marquette University.
+Melissa Gibson is an associate professor, teacher educator, and pedagogical researcher in the Department of Educational Policy and Leadership (EDPL) in the College of Education at Marquette University.
 Dr. Gibson studies how diverse schools works to enact educational justice, particularly in relation to liberatory and anti-racist pedagogies and through social studies/citizenship education.
 Given that teachers in the US (and in Wisconsin specifically) are overwhelmingly white and that Marquette continues to be a predominantly white institution, her most recent work explores how whiteness plays out in justice-oriented pedagogies and schools and how communities and teachers can resist, disrupt, and subvert white supremacy in the classroom.
 Two ongoing research projects include studying innovative and justice-oriented civic pedagogies in global classrooms (in India, Peru, Indonesia, and the US) and how multiracial school communities understand educational justice.

 Prior to joining the Marquette faculty, Dr. Gibson was a middle and high school social studies and English teacher.
 Her teaching career began in the suburbs of Chicago and has spanned a range of settings: Chicago's West Englewood neighborhood, Los Angeles's Watts neighborhood, small-town Wisconsin, and Guadalajara, Mexico.
 Additionally, she has led educational and service learning programs in Washington DC, Cincinnati, New York City, South Africa, Chicago, and Peru, and she has participated in teacher exchange programs in India and Japan.
 These experiences in diverse and wildly unequal educational settings motivate both her research and her teaching.